koenvervloesem/snips-app-keep-quiet/README.md

 To be able to use this app, you need Snips 1.1.2 (0.62.3).

+For disabling and enabling intents, the `snips-injection` service should be running, because the names of the installed intents are injected in the vocabulary of Snips.

 ## Usage

 This app recognizes the following intents: